nickhuber/website/content/blog/traefik-docker-systemd.rst

     I have no idea if this is a good idea, I don't even know if I like it yet but I did get it working and it seems sort of OK.

+.. class:: comment

+    This post is outdated and I recommend looking at `my newer post </blog/traefik-docker-systemd-v2>`_ to a better resource.

 I've been using Docker more for things lately, along with Traefik for acting as the reverse proxy.
 There are lots of guides to getting things going with docker-compose, but I was curious what it would take to keep each Docker